wp-plugins/livepress/readme.txt

 The plugin uses the Wordpress Core Template function <code>get_avatar()</code> to retrieve the actual avatar images.
 In order to display custom images you need to look for plugins which use/override WordPress' avatar features and provide respective upload features...

 Have a look at the [User Photo](http://wordpress.org/extend/plugins/user-photo/) Plugin (turn on option "Override Avatar with User Photo") or the [Add Local Avatar](http://wordpress.org/extend/plugins/add-local-avatar/) Plugin.

+= I get a "404 Page not found" error when I click on the avatar of a user! =

+This happens when the user has not written any posts on a blog.
+There are two things that you should do in this situation:

+1. To prevent the 404 page from showing up install the [Show authors without posts](http://wordpress.org/extend/plugins/show-authors-without-posts/) Plugin.
+This forces WordPress to always show the user page if the user exists.

+2. If not already there add a custom user/author template to your theme.
+Otherwise if a user has no posts their user page is going to be quite empty by default...
+You can find a [tutorial](http://codex.wordpress.org/Author_Templates) on Author Templates as well as a [Sample Template File](http://codex.wordpress.org/Author_Templates#Sample_Template_File) in the WordPress Codex.